subsecondtdd/assembly-diagrams/README.md

 ## Edit and build SVGs pieces

 The pieces are defined in `pieces.txt`.
-Rebuild the `./svg/*.svg` files:
+You can fork this repo, edit the pieces and rebuild the `./svg/*.svg` files:

     yarn build

 ## Conventions

-To make it easier to distinguish between different types of components, they are grouped in 4 categories (with separate colours):
+Components are grouped in the follow categories:

 * test - green
 * infrastructure - pink
 * frontend - orange
 * backend - light blue

+This makes it easier to distinguish between different types of components.
+It also makes it easier to quickly spot what's essential about an assembly (fast/slow, with/without infrastructure).